 How we use the information and data we collect

-The ACCC will use information and data from the record keeping rule to inform its reports to the Minister for Communications on competitive safeguards within the Australian telecommunications industry under subsection 151CL(1) of the Competition and Consumer Act 2010, and to assist with reporting on prices paid by consumers for telecommunications services under subsection 151CM(1)(a) of the Competition and Consumer Act 2010.
+The ACCC uses information and data from the record keeping rule to inform its reports to the Minister for Communications on competitive safeguards within the Australian telecommunications industry under subsection 151CL(1) of the Competition and Consumer Act 2010, and to assist with reporting on prices paid by consumers for telecommunications services under subsection 151CM(1)(a) of the Competition and Consumer Act 2010.

 Subscribe